- How do group norms, roles, and status systems affect employee behavior and performance?

 - Norms help identify the group and express its central values to others.
 Norms concerning clothes, language, mannerisms, and so forth help tell others who belongs to the group and, in some cases, what the group stands for.
 Norms often serve as rallying points for group members.

 Conformity and Deviance.
 Managers often wonder why employees comply with the norms and dictates of their work group even when they seemingly work against their best interests.
 This concern is particularly strong when workers intentionally withhold productivity that could lead to higher incomes.
 The answer to this question lies in the concept of conformity to group norms.
-Situations arise when the individual is swept along by the group and acts in ways that he would prefer not to.
+Situations arise when the individual is swept along by the group and acts in ways that they would prefer not to.

 To see how this works, consider the results of a classic study of individual conformity to group pressures that was carried out by Solomon Asch.17 Asch conducted a laboratory experiment in which a native subject was placed in a room with several confederates.
 Each person in the room was asked to match the length of a given line (X) with that of one of three unequal lines (A, B, and C).
 This is shown in Exhibit 9.5.
 Confederates, who spoke first, were all instructed prior to the experiment to identify line C as the line most like X, even though A was clearly the answer.
 The results were startling.
 In over one-third of the trials in the experiment, the naive subject denied the evidence of his own senses and agreed with the answers given by the unknown confederates.
 In other words, when confronted by a unanimous answer from others in the group, a large percentage of individuals chose to go along with the group rather than express a conflicting opinion, even though these individuals were confident their own answers were correct.